Blog

 2. Fats

-Like with carbohydrates, fats are classified according to their density and complexity.
-[9] Fat molecules are made up of lipid chains which become increasingly more difficult to breakdown and absorb the larger molecule.
-Short-chain and medium-chain fatty acids are readily digestible while long-chain and very long-chain fatty acids require more work to absorb [10].
+Like with carbohydrates, fats are classified according to their density and complexity.[9]
+Fat molecules are made up of lipid chains, which become increasingly difficult to break down and absorb the larger molecules.
+Short-chain and medium-chain fatty acids are readily digestible, while long-chain and very long-chain fatty acids require more work to absorb.[10]

 It is important to remember that digestion is a process of slow oxidation in which foods get broken down.
-In the gut, long-chain fats make it to the colon and help to feed the bacteria there much like fiber does.
-Trans-fats and very long-chain fats are difficult for these bacteria to digest and as a consequence, tend to produce inflammation [13] and decreased levels of probiotic bacteria [14].
-A diet too high in saturated fat may see similar trouble [15].
+In the gut, long-chain fats make it to the colon and help to feed the bacteria there, much like fiber does.
+Trans fats and very long-chain fats are difficult for these bacteria to digest and, as a consequence, tend to produce inflammation[13] and decreased levels of probiotic bacteria[14].
+A diet too high in saturated fat may cause similar trouble[15].

 3. Proteins

-Protein is often associated with animal products and beans; however it is a common component of most foods.
-Similarly with the other food groups, proteins can be broken down into peptides and polypeptides; the latter of which being more complex, larger and more difficult to breakdown during digestion.
+Protein is often associated with animal products and beans; however, it is a common component of most foods.
+Similar to other food groups, proteins can be broken down into peptides and polypeptides, the latter of which is more complex, larger, and more difficult to break down during digestion.

 Proteins are often harder to digest than any of the other nutrient groups as they are typically dense molecules.
-In order for protein absorption to take place, both the digestive organs and the gut microbiome [20] need to be working properly, which partly demands consuming of the other nutrient groups.
+In order for protein absorption to take place, both the digestive organs and the gut microbiome[20] need to be working properly, which partly demands the consumption of the other nutrient groups.

-Amino acids are perhaps the most vital of protein nutrients [21].
+Amino acids are perhaps the most vital of protein nutrients[21].
 They form a substrate for many important proteins that our own cells make in order to function, including DNA, signaling peptides, cellular antioxidants, enzymes, growth factors, nutrient and hormone chaperones as well as intermediate compounds used in energy production.
-The proteins our cells make often have a mineral component to them as well, as evidenced by selenoproteins, iodoproteins, and heme protein.
+The proteins our cells make often have a mineral component to them as well, as evidenced by selenoproteins, iodoproteins, and heme proteins.

 Micronutrients

 The smallest things are some of the most underestimated.
 Nothing could sum this up better than when looking at micronutrients in the diet.
 These are nutrients that are abundant in all foods in trace quantities.
-They are also required by our cells in trace amounts in order to sustain optimal function [22][23]
+Our cells also require them in trace amounts to sustain optimal function[22] [23].

 1. Vitamins

 Vitamins are vital for our health and are required in order to allow for cells to function properly.
-The vitamins A, D, K and E are fat soluble while Vitamin C and the B vitamins (B1, B2, B3, B5, B6, B7, B9 and B12) are all water-soluble.
-Many of the water soluble vitamins can be produced by colonic gut bacteria.
-The same colonic bacteria are indispensable for extracting and absorbing the fat-soluble vitamins.
+The vitamins A, D, K and E are fat-soluble, while Vitamin C and the B vitamins (B1, B2, B3, B5, B6, B7, B9, and B12) are all water-soluble.
+Many of the water-soluble vitamins can be produced by colonic gut bacteria.
+The same colonic bacteria are indispensable for extracting and absorbing fat-soluble vitamins.

 To highlight their importance, a few functions of essential vitamins are listed below:

-• Vitamin A is required for immune function, melanin production and/or radiation protection in skin, liver and digestive function and maintaining vision in the eyes [24].
+• Vitamin A is required for immune function, melanin production, and/or radiation protection in the skin, liver and digestive function, and maintaining vision.[24]

 • Vitamin D is necessary for regulating many pathways at the cellular level[25] [26].
 Examples include immune function, energy balance, cellular metabolism, and the production of major hormones such as parathyroid hormone.